ppetrovtv/pine_script_docs/source/appendix/HOWTOs.rst

 In a similar way we may get other OHLC prices: *open*, *high* and *low*.

-Plot Arrows on the Chart
+Plot arrows on the chart
 ------------------------

 You may use plotshape with style ``shape.arrowup`` and